 Optometry located in Redondo Beach, CA

 Keratoconus, characterized by the outward bulging of the corneas, impacts roughly 1 in 400 individuals.
-At Blink Optometry Redondo Beach, our seasoned optometrists, Drs.
-Scolinos and Dr. Ivor Meyerson, along with our dedicated team, offer specialized keratoconus treatments crafted to meet your unique requirements.
+At Blink Optometry Redondo Beach, our seasoned optometrists, Dr. Scolinos, Dr. Monica Slivar, Dr. Mae-Lae Louie, and Dr. Cassidy Rose Compton, along with our dedicated team, offer specialized keratoconus treatments crafted to meet your unique requirements.
 Schedule your consultation either by phone or online today.

 Keratoconus occurs when the clear layer covering your eye, the cornea, bulges out into a cone shape.
 This abnormal shape prevents light from properly focusing on your retina, which causes blurry eyesight and other troublesome symptoms.